-Introduction 2 Methods 3 Interpretation of Data Presented 4 References and Acknowledgement 5 Inpatients: All Respiratatory including confirmed or suspected COVID-19 (J00-J99 & U07) indicators 6 Inpatients: All Respiratatory including confirmed or suspected 7 COVID-19 (J00-J99 & U07) indicators Outpatients - General Practitioner: All Respiratory including confirmed or suspected COVID-19 (J00-J99 & U07) indicators 8 Outpatients - General Practitioner : All Respiratory including confirmed or suspected COVID-19 (J00-J99 & U07) indicators 9 Outpatients - Emergency Department : All Respiratory including confirmed or suspected COVID-19 (J00-J99 & U07) indicators 10 Outpatients - Emergency Department : All Respiratory including confirmed or suspected 11
+Introduction 2 Methods 3 Interpretation of Data Presented 4 References and Acknowledgement 5 Inpatients: All Respiratatory including confirmed or suspected COVID-19 (J00-J99 & U07) indicators 6 Inpatients: All Respiratatory including confirmed or suspected COVID-19 (J00-J99 & U07) indicators 7 Outpatients - General Practitioner: All Respiratory including confirmed or suspected COVID-19 (J00-J99 & U07) indicators 8 Outpatients - General Practitioner : All Respiratory including confirmed or suspected COVID-19 (J00-J99 & U07) indicators 9 Outpatients - Emergency Department : All Respiratory including confirmed or suspected COVID-19 (J00-J99 & U07) indicators 10 Outpatients - Emergency Department : All Respiratory including confirmed or suspected COVID-19 (J00-J99 & U07) indicators 11

-HIGHLIGHTS: WEEK 46
+HIGHLIGHTS: WEEK 50

-- In recent weeks respiratory hospitalisations in all ages have increased in Western Cape and Eastern Cape with some reductions in the last reporting week, likely related to delays in reporting. - Outpatient general practitioner respiratory consultations spiked in early March, consistent with "worried well" health-seeking behaviour, then declined sharply across South African provinces and age groups, reflecting the impact of the lockdown. - Outpatient emergency department consultations at private hospitals experienced a "worried well" spike in early March, though to a lesser degree than observed for general practitioner providers.
-Over the past few weeks there has been an increase in the Eastern Cape.
+- In recent weeks respiratory hospitalisations in all ages have increased with some reductions in the last reporting week, likely related to delays in reporting. - Outpatient general practitioner respiratory consultations spiked in early March, consistent with "worried well" health-seeking behaviour, then declined sharply across South African provinces and age groups, reflecting the impact of the lockdown. - Outpatient emergency department consultations at private hospitals experienced a "worried well" spike in early March, though to a lesser degree than observed for general practitioners.
+Over the past weeks there has been a sharp increase in the Eastern Cape exceeding levels seen in the first wave of COVID-19.